Annual summary of 2017 Gwern.net newsletters, selecting my best writings, the best 2017 links by topic, and the best books/movies/anime I saw in 2017.

 - The Kelly Coin-Flipping Problem: Exact Solutions via Decision Trees

-- Efficiently calculating the average maximum sample from a sample of Gaussians
+- Efficiently calculating the average maximum datapoint from a sample of Gaussians

 Site traffic (July 2017-January 2018) was up: 326,852 page-views by 155,532 unique users.

-Genetics in 2017 was a straightline continuation of 2016: the UKBB dataset came online and is fully armed & operational, with whole-genomes now following, resulting in the typical flurries of papers on everything which is heritable (ie everything).
-Genetic engineering had a banner year between CRISPR and other methods in the pipeline—it seemed like every week there was a new mouse or human trial curing something or other, to the point where I lost track and the NYT has begun reporting on clinical trials being delayed by lack of virus manufacturing capacity.
+Genetics in 2017 was a straight-line continuation of 2016: the UKBB dataset came online and is fully armed & operational, with exomes now following (and whole-genomes soon), resulting in the typical flurries of papers on everything which is heritable (which is everything).
+Genetic engineering had a banner year between CRISPR and older methods in the pipeline—it seemed like every week there was a new mouse or human trial curing something or other, to the point where I lost track and the NYT has begun reporting on clinical trials being delayed by lack of virus manufacturing capacity.
 (A good problem to have!)
 Genome synthesis continues to greatly concern me but nothing newsworthy happened in 2017 other than, presumably, continuing to get cheaper on schedule.
-Intelligence research did not deliver any particularly amazing results as the SSGAC paper has apparently been delayed to 2017, but we saw two critical methodological improvements which I expect to yield fruit in 2017–2018: first, as genetic correlation researchers have noted for years, genetic correlations should be able to boost power considerably by correcting for measurement error & increasing effective sample size by appropriate combination of polygenic scores, and MTAG demonstrates this works well for intelligence (Hill et al 2017b increases PGS to 7% variance); second, Hsu’s lasso predictions were proven true by Lello et al 2017 demonstrating the creation of a polygenic score explaining most SNP heritability/predicting 40% of height variance.
-The use of these two simultaneously with SSGAC & other datasets ought to boost IQ PGSes to at least 10% and possibly much more.
+Intelligence research did not deliver any particularly amazing results as the SSGAC paper has apparently been delayed to 2018 (with a glimpse in Plomin & von 2018), but we saw two critical methodological improvements which I expect to yield fruit in 2017–2018: first, as genetic correlation researchers have noted for years, genetic correlations should be able to boost power considerably by correcting for measurement error & increasing effective sample size by appropriate combination of polygenic scores, and MTAG demonstrates this works well for intelligence (et al 2017b increases PGS to ~7% & et al 2018 to ~10%); second, Hsu’s lasso predictions were proven true by et al 2017 demonstrating the creation of a polygenic score explaining most SNP heritability/predicting 40% of height variance.
+The use of these two simultaneously with SSGAC & other datasets ought to boost IQ PGSes to >10% and possibly much more.
 Perhaps the most notable single development was the resolution of the long-standing dysgenics question using molecular genetics: has the demographic transition in at least some Western countries led to decreases in the genetic potential for intelligence (mean polygenic score), as suggested by most but not all phenotypic analyses of intelligence/education/fertility?
-Yes, in Iceland & the USA, dysgenics has indeed done that on a meaningful scale, as shown by straightforward calculations of mean polygenic score by birth decade.
-More interestingly, the increasing availability of ancient DNA allows for preliminary analyses of how polygenic scores change over time: over tens of thousands of years, human intelligence & disease traits appear to have been slowly selected against (consistent with most genetic variants being harmful & under purifying selection) but that trend at some point relatively recently rapidly reversed.
+Yes, in Iceland/USA/UK, dysgenics has indeed done that on a meaningful scale, as shown by straightforward calculations of mean polygenic score by birth decade & genetic correlations.
+More interestingly, the increasing availability of ancient DNA allows for preliminary analyses of how polygenic scores change over time: over tens of thousands of years, human intelligence & disease traits appear to have been slowly selected against (consistent with most genetic variants being harmful & under purifying selection) but that trend reversed at some point relatively recent.

 - Site Reliability Engineering: How Google Runs Production Systems (January review)